KWBU-TV: Funding problems and shutdown

-Attempted sale to Daystar
+Daystar sale attempt

+An affiliate of the Bedford, Texas–based Daystar Television Network (headquarters pictured) attempted to purchase KWBU-TV after it left the air.

+Brazos Valley Public Broadcasting Foundation offered KWBU-TV's license for sale but did not attract interested buyers for months.
 On May 31, 2011, KWBU-TV changed its call sign to KDYW.
-However, it was not until August 2011 that the buyer of the station was revealed: "Community Television Educators of Waco Inc." It was a group led by Marcus Lamb, the head of the Daystar Television Network, a Christian television operation based in Dallas.
-The station was acquired by the group for $250,000.
+It temporarily broadcast again from July 15 to August 5, 2011.
+However, it was not until mid-August 2011 that a sale contract was filed with the FCC.
+Brazos Valley proposed to sell KDYW for $250,000 to Community Television Educators of Waco, Inc. It was a group led by Marcus Lamb, the head of the Daystar Television Network.
 In paperwork filed by the purchasers, the owners planned to use the station to broadcast local, educational, ethnic and socially-relevant programming, in addition to the religious programming offered by Daystar.

-In the meantime, KDYW temporarily resumed operations beginning on July 15.
-It continued until August 5, 2011.

-On March 13, 2012, the Federal Communications Commission (FCC) raised questions as to whether Daystar, through associated nonprofit companies, was qualified to purchase KDYW and another former PBS outlet, WMFE-TV in Orlando, Florida.
-Specifically, the FCC questioned whether the nonprofits listed as the prospective owners of WMFE and KDYW were actually shell companies for Daystar.
-The FCC also doubted whether the stations would air enough educational programming to meet the conditions for the stations' non-commercial licenses.
-This was a concern after Daystar was fined in 2008 for allowing a call to action in their programming on Daystar's non-commercial educational stations, which was against the FCC's non-commercial station underwriting spot guidelines.
-The WMFE deal was canceled two days later.
-(Note: WMFE-TV would instead be sold to the University of Central Florida; it would return to PBS as WUCF-TV.)
+KDYW was one of two non-commercial educational TV stations an affiliate of Daystar attempted to buy in 2011.
+That April, Community Educators of Orlando applied to acquire WMFE-TV in Orlando, Florida, a struggling PBS station whose community licensee wanted to focus on radio.
+The Orlando sale attracted significant pushback in that community; the FCC received more than 500 submissions protesting the sale of that station.
+The applications by the two Daystar affiliates were very similar in nature, with almost identical programming statements; Marcus Lamb and his wife Joni Lamb as the only officers; and a proposal for 11 hours a week of local programming, which in Waco amounted to programming from Waco's government access cable channel.
+The FCC questioned whether the nonprofits listed as the prospective owners of WMFE and KDYW were actually shell companies for Daystar and whether the stations would air enough educational programming to meet the conditions for the stations' non-commercial licenses.
+In March 2012, it requested more information from the two proposed licensees.

-On September 7, 2012, the Brazos Valley Broadcasting Foundation informed the FCC that it would request the dismissal of the license assignment application and return the KDYW license to the FCC.
+On September 7, 2012, the Brazos Valley Public Broadcasting Foundation informed the FCC that it would request the dismissal of the license assignment application and return the KDYW license to the commission.
 Per the foundation's request, the FCC canceled the channel 34 license on September 27.